Indian startups want to hire TikTok employees affected by job cuts

-New Delhi, Jan 28 (IANS) With TikTok announcing the decision to scale down the size of its workforce constituting over 2,000 employees in the country, Indian short video platforms like Bolo Indya and Chingari have expressed willingness to hire some of the affected employees.
+New Delhi: With TikTok announcing the decision to scale down the size of its workforce constituting over 2,000 employees in the country, Indian short video platforms like Bolo Indya and Chingari have expressed willingness to hire some of the affected employees.

 TikTok said it decided to downsize the workforce in India as it has not received a clear direction from the government on how and when its apps could be reinstated.